tadanokioku/Existential-Random-Number-Generator/README.md

-# shittiestRandomNumbersGeneratorEver
+# theBestShittyRandomNumbersGeneratorEver
-This is a public repository that was created in order to take part in the Best Shitty Code in Ukraine Challenge by Robot Dreams 😎
+This is a public repository that was created in order to take part Ukraine's Best Shitty Code Challenge by Robot Dreams 😎